sbogh/digital-stethoscope/README.md

 2. Press button to record 30 seconds of audio (LED will be red)
 3. Wait for Firebase upload to complete (LED will be green)
 4. Navigate to Firebase to playback audio

+### Creating the case (3D Printing)
+1. Download the CAD files from our repo (/hardware/design)
+2. Upload to your slicer and select 100% infill with a material like PET-G (possible with PLA but not as effective)
+3. Ensure the parts are oriented so that specific surfaces like the mic mounting area and the diaphragm surface are left with minimal support
+4. Print the device and assemble based on instructions found in the design folder

 ## Known Limitations